Atlantis, the Lost Continent: Development

-In the late 1950s George Pal signed a deal with MGM to make tom thumb.
+In the late 1950s George Pal signed a deal with MGM to make Tom Thumb.
 The movie was a success and in May 1958 Pal announced his intention to make a series of follow up movies for the studio, including The Time Machine, The Brothers Grimm, Lost Eden (about Captain Cook), and a film about Atlantis.

 In May 1960 the film was officially put on MGM's production slate by head of production Sol C. Siegel - it was the first movie announced at the studio since the resolution of the actors' strike.
 The script by Daniel Mainwaring had already been completed.

 In June 1960 Paul announced that Italian sword and sandal actor Fabrizio Mioni, best known for his portrayal of Jason in Hercules had been signed as the lead.
 Jon Dall, who had just been in Spartacus was cast as the villain.
 Then Mioni's work visa expired and he had to leave the U. S. so he was replaced by Sal Ponti (called Anthony Hall).

 Other actors considered were Richard Chamberlain and William Shatner.

 Shooting

 Filming started in July 1960.
 The film had several sequences filmed off Santa Catalina Island, California.

 The film is notorious for its inclusion of stock footage from other films, including the Oscar-winning Quo Vadis and The Naked Jungle.
 Props from other film productions were also reused, including the large temple idol from The Prodigal, Krell instrument gauges from Forbidden Planet, and wardrobes from Diane and Ben-Hur.
 When pointed out to George Pal that there were thousands of years of difference between the various costumes and props, he replied "Who knows"?

 The special effects and miniature work for Atlantis, the Lost Continent, which uses ancient Greek and Roman-style buildings, temples, the giant crystal ray weapon, the volcano, and showcased the destruction of Atlantis, were the work of the special effects production company Project Unlimited.
 These were supervised by Gene Warren, Wah Chang, and Jim Danforth, along with the MGM production staff supervised by A. Arnold Gillespie.
 They coordinated their work with George Pal, who worked closely with the production designer and art director George W. Davis and William Ferrari.

 The film's prologue, describing the legend of Atlantis, utilizes stop motion animation by producer George Pal that he had developed earlier in his career for his innovative Puppetoons series.

-Voice actor Paul Frees provides the opening and closing narration and is also heard as the dubbed voice of the hero's father, as well as the ruler of Atlantis.
+Voice actor Paul Frees provides the opening and closing narration and is also heard as the dubbed voice of the hero's father, as well as the ruler of Atlantis; unusually for the era, he is given billing in the opening credits.